kingofnetflix/BAnANA/README.md

 ---

 > This project was not meant to be public.
 If the code looks really weird or bad, that is why.
-I'll do a general recode/refactor soon
+I'll do a general recode/refactor soon.

 > This product is independent of Gorilla Tag and Another Axiom LLC, and does not have their endorsement or sponsorship.
 Some materials used are owned by Another Axiom LLC. © 2024 Another Axiom LLC.